Causal effect on a target population: a sensitivity analysis to handle missing covariates: Impact of a missing key covariate for a linear CATE

-\paragraph{From the bias to sensitivity analysis} The above theoretical bias can be used to translate expert judgments about the strength of the missing covariates, which corresponds to sensitivity analysis.
-Section~\ref{subsec:totally-unobserved} details the case of a totally unobserved covariate, Section~\ref{subsec:observed-obs} the case of a missing covariate in RCT, Section~\ref{sec:nguyen-sensitivity-method} the case of a missing covariate in the observational sample.
-Section~\ref{subsec:austen-plots} completes the previous sections presenting an \modif{adaptation} to \modif{sensitivity maps} .
+The above theoretical bias $B$ (see equation~\ref{eq_bias_definition}) can be used to translate expert judgments about the strength of missing covariates, which corresponds to sensitivity analysis. \modifbis{In the rest of our work, we exemplify Theorem~\ref{lemma:linear-gformula-unbiased} in scenarios for which there is a totally unobserved covariate (Section~\ref{subsec:totally-unobserved}), a missing covariate in RCT (Section~\ref{subsec:observed-obs}), or a missing covariate in the observational sample (Section~\ref{sec:nguyen-sensitivity-method}).} Section~\ref{subsec:austen-plots} completes the previous sections presenting an \modif{adaptation} to \modif{sensitivity maps} .
 Finally Section~\ref{subsec:imputation} details the imputation case, and Section~\ref{sec:proxy-variable} the case of a proxy variable.
+All these methods rely on different assumptions recalled in Table~\ref{tab:recap-linear-methods}.

-\subsection{Sensitivity analysis when a key covariate is totally unobserved}
+\subsubsection{Sensitivity analysis when a key covariate is totally unobserved}